 Disclaimer: You alone are responsible for your own stitches, cuts, and broken glass coffee tables.
 Please don’t put anything too heavy on your face.
 If it hurts, its too heavy.
 If you are a kid – get parental supervision.

-1 thought on “The Secret to Balancing Anything on Your Face”
+1 response to “The Secret to Balancing Anything on Your Face”

 Gene